Your answers to what is diabetes?

 - Blurred vision

-– Tingling and numbness in your hands and feet . . . usually referred to as peripheral neuropathy
+- Tingling and numbness in your hands and feet . . . usually called peripheral neuropathy

-If you have more than one of these indications, please check with your doctor or health-care provider.
-They can confirm whether you have this disease or not and advise as to the next steps.
+If you are regularly experiencing more than one of these indications, please check with your doctor or health-care provider.
+They can confirm whether you have this disease or not and recommend the next steps.
 Although anyone can get diabetes it is seems to affect African-Americans, Latinos, Native Americans and people of Asian Pacific origins more than other groups of people.

 Consequences of untreated diabetes